-If you’re starting out in alcohol addiction recovery, you might be wondering ‘why do I need alcohol abuse counseling?’
+If you’re starting alcohol addiction recovery, you might wonder if you need alcohol abuse counseling.
 You may wonder if it’s something you can overcome on your own.
-Embarking on an alcohol recovery journey without help might yield positive results in the short-term.
+Embarking on an alcohol recovery journey without help might yield positive results in the short term.
 But if you want a long-term recovery that lasts, you need specialized alcohol abuse counseling.

-Alcohol abuse is a complicated issue that goes beyond the initial detox treatment.
-There are many psychological, social, and emotional factors that come into play when dealing with alcohol abuse.
-And counselors are professionally trained in various therapies to work with you on these complicated issues.
+Alcohol abuse treatment is a complicated issue that goes beyond the initial detox treatment.
+Many psychological, social, and emotional factors come into play when dealing with alcohol abuse.
+Counselors are professionally trained in various therapies to work with you on these complicated issues.

 Why Do I Need Alcohol Abuse Counseling?